-Recovery Policy, in the event the Company is required to prepare an accounting restatement due to material noncompliance with any financial reporting requirement under the federal securities laws, the Company will recover the amount of any applicable incentive-based compensation received by an executive covered by the policy during the applicable recovery period (generally the prior three completed fiscal years) that exceeds the amount that otherwise would have been received had it been determined based on the restated financial statements.
+In 2023, the Committee adopted the Senior Executive Compensation Recovery Policy (the "Senior Recovery Policy"), which adheres to the listing standards of the NYSE and the rules of the SEC and replaced the clawback policy the Company had previously adopted in 2012.
+The Senior Recovery Policy applies to the NEOs as well as certain other senior leaders within the Company.
+Under the Senior Recovery Policy, in the event the Company is required to prepare an accounting restatement due to material noncompliance with any financial reporting requirement under the federal securities laws, the Company will recover the amount of any applicable incentive-based compensation received by an executive covered by the policy during the applicable recovery period (generally the prior three completed fiscal years) that exceeds the amount that otherwise would have been received had it been determined based on the restated financial